 Wolfram, meanwhile, had interviewed Vansice for KIMT back in 1995 and felt that he had unrequited "strong and deep feelings" for Huisentruit.
 The fact that he named his boat after her, "I remember holding on to the microphone and just feeling so ill at ease and thinking to myself, 'I think he might've done it.'"
 She left the station a few months after Jodi disappeared.

-JoAnn Nathe, Jodi's sister, also told 48 Hours this year that she had her suspicions about John, but "we have to be objective, we have to have an open mind.
+JoAnn Nathe, Jodi's sister, also told 48 Hours in 2018 that she had her suspicions about John, but "we have to be objective, we have to have an open mind.
 It could be somebody we least expect."